Design Certificate Course

 Module #2: Planning PBL

-How to write effective driving questions?
-Organize PBL online lessons?
+How to scaffold and organize PBL lessons, experiences and activities?
 Integrate standards, skills and curriculum content?
-How to launch and virtual exhibitions?
+How to launch projects and exhibit student work?

 Cohort Meeting #2: